antran1245/advice-generator-app-main/README.md

 Users should be able to:

-- Check on the dice image to load an advice.
+- Click on the dice image to load an advice.
 - API will need a 2 second pause.

 ### Screenshot